Stellaris Ascension Perks Tier List

 Since most of the empire size comes from planets, Imperial Prerogative is a God Tier ascension perk in Stellaris.

 Low empire size will allow you to unlock traditions and research technology cheaper.
 It also helps with agendas, edicts, and campaigns.
 All in all, one must reduce empire size with every possible feature in the game.
-And Imperial Prerogative happens to be the best empire size reduction feature of the game.
+And Imperial Prerogative happens to be the best empire size reduction feature.

 4. Species Ascendancy Perks